 The basilica was practically empty.
 Counting Scott and I there were 5 folks in there.
 What serenity.
 What awesome prayer time.
 We offered up many while we were here.
 All those candles flickering above represent people’s intentions.
 That was a powerful moment in our journey to France and the most amazing way to start our trip.
 We’re in total amazement and then we decide to take a “quick” look at the crypt.
 Now, when I think crypt, I think dark, small and musty.
 Um, this was not any of those.
 Again with the mosaics!
 It was the color in these that just mesmerized Scott and I for a moment.

 Our time at the basilica blew any expectations we had out of the English Channel.
 This is definitely a place we would love to visit again, and again.
 On our way out of town, we stopped at the Carmelite Convent where St. Therese is buried.
-Spending that time in prayer, thinking about Will especially, and how much we love his school community, was a special moment for Scott and I. If you’re not too familiar with St. Therese, she’s known as the “Little Flower” who urged people to do small things to spread God’s love.
+Spending that time in prayer was a special moment for Scott and I. If you’re not too familiar with St. Therese, she’s known as the “Little Flower” who urged people to do small things to spread God’s love.
 Sound like another modern-day saint?
 Mother Teresa, maybe?
 She was a young girl with great faith who loved the Lord with the faith of a child.

 And, with a little touch of sadness, we bid adieu to sweet, little Lisieux and headed about 2 hours north, to the coast of France, to Mont St. Michel.
 I was just starting to fade when Scott shakes my arm and says, “Kathryn, you have GOT to see this!”